100+ Things to do in New York City with Kids in 2026

 Would you rather take a cupcake tour or a donut tour?
 There is even a donut tour in Brooklyn.

-Some of my favorite companies are no longer running and there seem to be new food tour companies out all of the time.
+Some of my favorite companies are no longer running, and there seem to be new food tour companies out all of the time.
 Read the FAQ and see if the tour you want to go on is appropriate for children.
-My kids could probably handle a shorter tour, but not one that ran half of a day.
+My kids can handle a shorter tour, but not one that runs half of a day.

 Zoos in Manhattan